 I wasn’t planning on sharing this project at first, but then three other book bloggers from Minnesota joined!
 We ended up donating over 500 books to the Red Cliff Reservation’s growing library to help create a solid YA section.

 Mini story time: I didn’t read a lot in middle school because books were expensive and our rural library didn’t have a ton on their shelves.
 So better access to YA books is something that’s really important to me and I’m fortunate enough to be in a position now where I receive so many books I’m able to share.
 I’ve donated to my local library over the past few years, but they also have an awesome system where you can request books from bigger towns as well!
-So access to YA books in my small town is a lot better, but there are still areas in Minnesota & Wisconsin where it could be improved.
+So access to YA books in my small town is better, but there are still areas in Minnesota & Wisconsin where it could be improved.

 So I reached out to a few other book bloggers in the Twin Cities area and they came through with SO many books: